-In Toronto, the greatest determinant of time spent in renovating a condo is dependent on the floor size.
+In Toronto, the greatest determinant of time spent renovating a condo depends on the floor size.
 Let us look at some of the steps involved in condo renovation and the length of time each of them takes.

-Just before the renovation begins, there are many preparations that need to be taken care of.
+Just before the renovation begins, many preparations need to be taken care of.
 We explain the steps under this category hereby.

 STEP 1: Close on your property

-The first step in this process is to obtain the ownership of the condo.
+The first step in this process is to obtain ownership of the condo.
 Usually, this can take up to three months.
-Within this period, you can start planning on what will be done during the condo renovation process.
-If you have some problems that are in need of care be sure to check out our CSG condo Renovations.
+Within this period, you can start planning what will be done during the condo renovation process.
+If you have some problems that need care, be sure to check out our CSG condo Renovations.

 STEP 2: Post your project